Cracko298/Better-Binary-Model-Format/README.md

 - Better Binary Model (BBM) is a 3D Model Format for E.S. and Microcontrollers with very small file-sizes.
 - It's also quite versitile, allowing for easy OBJ/PLY conversions.

+## Features:
+- Easy-To-Understand Header.
+- Standard Compression Algorithms or None at all.
+- Multi-Model Support (yes it supports multiple models in the same file).
+- Insanely small file-sizes (`5-20%` of original file-sizes).
+- No Quality Loss (yes, you heard it correctly).

 ## Compiling Models:
 - You can compile your model into the format by using the following command:
 ```